-The key difference between tax evasion and tax avoidance is that tax evasion refers to the adoption of illegal methods for reducing liability of payment of taxes such as manipulation of business accounts, understating of incomes or overstating of expenses etc., whereas, Tax avoidance is the legal way to reduce the tax liability by following the methods that are allowed in the income tax laws of the country such as taking permissible deductions etc.
+Tax Evasion refers to the adoption of illegal methods for reducing liability of payment of taxes such as manipulation of business accounts, understating of incomes or overstating of expenses etc., whereas, Tax Avoidance is the legal way to reduce the tax liability by following the methods that are allowed in the income tax laws of the country such as taking permissible deductions etc.

 Tax Evasion vs. Tax Avoidance Infographics